squashql/squashql/QUERY.md

 SELECT col1, col2, sum(col3) as alias1, sum(col4) as alias2 FROM myTable WHERE col1 IN ('a', 'b') AND col2='c' GROUP BY col1, col2
 ```

+Condition operators available: `eq, neq, lt, le, gt, ge, _in, isNull, isNotNull, and, or`.

 ## Joining Tables

 Tables can be joined with other tables by using `innerJoin` and `leftOuterJoin` immediately followed by `on` operator (equivalent to `ON` clause in SQL)